Dreamscent/Dreamscent.github.io/_posts/2020-03-16-My-OSCP-Journey.md

 ### My job

-I am currently holding a full time job doing performing Cybersecurity roles in the little sunny(and sometimes rainy) island of Singapore.
+I am currently holding a full time Cybersecurity role in the little sunny(and sometimes rainy) island of Singapore.
 I have been in this field for 1.5 years at the time of writing.
 My specialisation lies in Penetration Testing, Incident Response and Threat Hunting.